chichiwang/notes/languages/java/overview/README.md

 * The method `main()` is not a keyword in Java
   * `main()` is the method that the Java launcher calls to pass control to the main program
   * `main()` method must accept an array of string objects

+## Class Libraries
+The *Java Class Library* is the standard library for Java, controlled by Oracle in cooperation with others through the JCP.
+Documentation on all of the available classes and methods can be found on the [Oracle documentation page](https://docs.oracle.com/javase/8/docs/api/allclasses-frame.html).

 ## Resources
 * [Wikipedia](https://en.wikipedia.org/wiki/Java_(programming_language))